5X社区

 Graduates of this program will be able to:

-1. Describe the basic theoretical perspectives, principles, concepts, empirical findings and historical trends in psychology.
+1. Describe the basic theoretical perspectives, principles, concepts, empirical findings and historical trends of psychology.

 2. Understand and use fundamental data analysis techniques.